2023-Summer-ITE-5425-IGA/Angular-invincible/README.md

 7. **Login and Registration**: Provides user authentication functionality, allowing users to create accounts, log in, and save their cart for future sessions.
 Authenticated users may also have access to additional features such as order history.

 8. **User Authentication**: In situations where a product is out of stock or if there are issues with the checkout process, appropriate feedback will be displayed to the user.

+9. **Add Products**: Using this component users can add their products to Database using API.

 ## Feature Team Members